rust-lang/rust/active/0000-trait-based-exception-handling.md

 tracked in the type system, and there is no silent propagation of exceptions, and all points where an exception may be thrown are readily apparent visually, this also means that we do not have to worry very much about "exception safety".

+### Exception type upcasting

+In a language with checked exceptions and subtyping, it is clear that if a function is declared as throwing a particular type, its body should also be able to throw any of its subtypes.
+Similarly, in a language with structural sum types (a.k.a. anonymous `enum`s, polymorphic variants), one should be able to throw a type with fewer cases in a function declaring that it may throw a superset of those cases.
+This is essentially what is achieved by the common Rust practice of declaring a custom error `enum` with `From` `impl`s for each of the upstream error types which may be propagated:

+    enum MyError {
+        IoError(io::Error),
+        JsonError(json::Error),
+        OtherError(...)
+    }

+    impl From<io::Error> for MyError { ... }
+    impl From<json::Error> for MyError { ... }

+Here `io::Error` and `json::Error` can be thought of as subtypes of `MyError`, with a clear and direct embedding into the supertype.

+The `?` operator should therefore perform such an implicit conversion in the nature of a subtype-to-supertype coercion.
+The present RFC uses the `std::convert::Into` trait for this purpose (which has a blanket `impl` forwarding from `From`).
+The precise requirements for a conversion to be "like" a subtyping coercion are an open question; see the "Unresolved questions" section.

 ## `try`..`catch`